josharsh/100LinesOfCode/Base Converter/README.md

 ## Input

-Source base - The base of the number you would like to be converted
+- Source base: The base of the number you would like to be converted
-Target base - The base that you want your number to be converted into
+- Target base: The base that you want your number to be converted into